abebawamare/ecommerce1/README.md

 ## Assessment 2
-- project no tested and does not working
+- project not tested and does not working as expected
 - route and its dependecies
 - implement the method get_all products
 - score 8/10